 In order to meet statutory relinquishment requirements and as part of cost reduction strategies, we reduced the area of ground in the Georgetown Project to one tenement.
 In August 2021, a mineral development license was granted over the area of the Maureen deposit, for a five year term commencing on September 1, 2021.
-Work required to keep the Georgetown Project tenements in good standing and various geological and environmental studies are presently planned for fiscal 2023.
+Work required to keep the Georgetown Project tenements in good standing was carried out during fiscal 2024, including geological mapping and prospecting.
+An updated exploration model for Maureen's uranium and molybdenum mineralization is being prepared and preparations are underway for a drill programme which is expected to be completed in late 2025/early 2026.
+Considerable work has been conducted in the past which is being evaluated in light of the evolving geological model.